ali-chehrehsaz/collinear_points/README.md

 Please note this app purposely raises an exception if run independently.

 ### Run Tests
-Run tests once without test coverage:
+**Run Tests Once**:
 ```
 $ pytest
 ```
-Run tests once with test coverage:
+**Run Tests Once with Test Coverage**:
 ```
 $ pytest --cov=.
 ```
+**Run Tests Continuously**:
-Run test continuously run the bash file `continues_test.sh` that keeps running tests while working on the code.
-This is also very useful since we use randomized test cases and running continuous tests exposes the algorithm to a loop of different tests continuously.
-The bash file runs test 1000 times in a terminal and display a notification on macOS systems when 1000 tests completed.
+> Run the bash file `continues_test.sh` that keeps running tests while working on the code.
+This is also very useful since we use randomized test cases and running continuous tests exposes the algorithm to a loop of different test cases continuously.
+The bash file runs tests 1000 times in a terminal and displays a notification on macOS systems when 1000 tests completed.
 ```
 $ ./continues_test.sh
 ```